martenscs/account-manager/README.md

    group, you can apply the script to the entire server group using the "--applyChangeTo server-group" argument.
 For Data Governance Brokers added later, untar the account-manager archive before cloning the configuration from an existing server.
-3. Optionally modify the OAuth2 Scope Policy using oauth2-scope-policy.xml to allow users with an entitlement matching a tag on a resource scope to have access to that scope (setup.dsconfig contains a commented-out command for modifying this policy).
-The scopes installed by setup.dsconfig have "csr" and "csr-limited" tags.
-Add entitlements matching the tags to user accounts for use with this sample (see the Entitlements section below).
-4. Restart the HTTP Connection Handler by disabling and re-enabling it, or by restarting the server.
+3. Restart the HTTP Connection Handler by disabling and re-enabling it, or by restarting the server.
-5. Access the sample at the HTTP Connection Handler's address and the /samples/account-manager context.
+4. Access the sample at the HTTP Connection Handler's address and the /samples/account-manager context.
 For example:
    "https://1.2.3.4:8443/samples/account-manager/".